ABZ-Aaron/DataEngineerZoomCamp/week_2_data_ingestion/README.md

 docker-compose build
 ```

+From my understanding, this will read our `docker-compose.yaml` file, looks for all services containing `build:` and run `docker build` on them.
+In our case, this is just our `Dockerfile`.

-2. Initialise the Airflow scheduler, database, and other configurations
+2. Initialise the Airflow scheduler, database, and other configurations.

 ```bash
 docker-compose up airflow-init